 Clear walkways and other areas before the snow turns to ice.
 The more snow you remove manually, the less salt you will have to use and the more effective it will be.

 If you apply salt to pavement, aim for a pattern like this, leaving space between salt grains.
-A coffee mug full of salt is enough for about 60-70 feet of sidewalk.
+A coffee mug full of salt is enough to treat a 20-foot driveway or 10 sidewalk squares.
 A hand spreader can help create this pattern.

 When the pavement temperature is below 15 degrees, salt won't work.
 Switch to a different ice melter (like a blend) that works at a lower temperature, or use sand for traction.